 For first year and new transfer students, computer costs are eligible if the computer was purchased after the date of their offer of admission.

-For new transfer students, computer costs are eligible if documentation is provided that shows these costs were not given credit by their previous law school's financial aid program.
+For new transfer students, computer costs are eligible if documentation is provided that shows these costs were not given credit by their previous law school's JD Financial Aid Program.